 We would like to report our observations upon a new gastrointestinal syndrome, which we shall refer to by the acronym HAFE (high altitude flatus expulsion).
 This phenomenon was most recently witnessed by us during an expedition to in the San Juan Mountains of southwestern Colorado, with similar experiences during excursions past.
 The syndrome is strictly associated with ascent, and is characterized by an increase in both the volume and the frequency of the passage of flatus, which spontaneously occurs while climbing to altitudes of 11,000 feet or greater.

 Until recently, researchers believed HAFE was a simple case of Boyle’s Law: the volume of gas increases as the pressure decreases.
 In this case, lower air pressure allows the gas in your intestines to expand until it can’t expand any longer and must escape.

-But a new study published in the journal Medical Hypotheses suggests HAFE is a bit more complex.
+But a 2013 study published in the journal Medical Hypotheses suggests HAFE is a bit more complex.
 Australian researchers found the farts occur at altitudes as low as 5,900 feet, and that flatus frequency tends to peak around eight and 11 hours after a rapid ascent.
 Rapid meaning you got there in a day from a much lower altitude.
 In this study, subjects went from about 1,000 to 5,900 feet in 40 minutes.
 (Average post-ascent expulsions per person: 14.)

 “We speculate that the lag results because the increase in gas volume is not so much from expansion, as one might intuitively expect according to Boyle’s Law, but more from diffusion of CO2 into the intestinal lumen from the bloodstream,” researchers wrote.